Murata Tsuneyoshi: Biography

+Murata became good friends with Cpt.
+Armand Echemann, an officer of the French Army who visited Japan in 1872 as part of the second French military mission to that country.

 In 1875, he was sent to Europe to study modern firearms technology and gunnery techniques.
-During his tour, he was received by, among others, France, Germany, Holland and Sweden–Norway.
-However, local authorities blocked him from visiting any formal facilities due to a prevailing fear of arms development in Asia.
+During his tour, he visited, among others, France, Germany, Holland, Switzerland, the United Kingdom, and Sweden–Norway.
+Murata first visited France, and was received courteously through the offices of his friend Echemann.
+When he showed his 1865 rifle design to French officers, they told him it was very similar to the Dutch Beaumont rifle.
+However, local authorities found pretexts to prevent him from visiting manufacturing facilities due to a prevailing fear of arms development in Asia.
+In Germany, despite being snubbed at the Spandau Arsenal, Murata participated in a military marksmanship competition which he won.
+In England as well Murata won marksmanship competitions in Aldershot and Bristol.
+He also purchased a Whitworth rifle there.
+After visiting Switzerland, Murata returned to France and won a championship marksmanship competition in Marseille.
 Despite the obstruction, he was somehow able to acquire at least one Gras rifle and Beaumont rifle respectively and studied their mechanical and ergonomic designs.
 In 1877, after returning to Japan, he was promoted to major (少佐, shōsa) and participated in the suppression of the Satsuma Rebellion.
-In 1880, he developed Japan's first indigenously produced standardized service rifle, the Murata rifle.
+In 1880, he developed Japan's first indigenously produced standardized service rifle, the single-shot Murata rifle.
 Around that time, Murata built a summer house in Ōiso, Kanagawa Prefecture.

+Murata's rifle featured a firing pin actuated by a simple but powerful leaf spring, a somewhat antiquated design compared to the more complex coil springs used in most bolt-action mechanisms of the time.
+This feature it shared with the Beaumont rifle.
+It is unknown why Murata chose this type of spring, but a number of reasons have been suggested.
+Japanese gunsmiths already had centuries of experience manufacturing leaf springs for the matchlock firing mechanisms of tanegashima arquebuses, and Murata's own training in traditional gunnery had likely familiarized him with the mechanical aspects of the centuries-old matchlock.

-At the Koishikawa arsenal in the early 1880s, Murata oversaw the manufacturing of the first batches of Murata rifles to be distributed to the Japanese armed forces.
-Many units were personally inspected by him, and early production models were engraved with his signature.
+At the Koishikawa Arsenal in the early 1880s, Murata oversaw the manufacturing of the first Murata rifles to be distributed to the Japanese armed forces.
+Many units were personally inspected by him, and early production models were stamped with his kakihan (書き判) or monogram.
+The first Murata rifles were made using steel imported from France, and technicians from Germany were hired to teach the art of drawing brass cartridge cases.
+Much of the machinery for mass producing early 11x60mm Murata cartridges was procured by the Japanese government from the Winchester Repeating Arms Company.